bizeditors/BizEditors-PHP-Translation-API/README.md

 BizEditors PHP Translation API
 ==============================

-With the BizEditors Translation API and Proofreading API, developers can easily access over 10.000 translators & editors and more than 120 different language pairs and integrate into their own system on demand.
+With the WritePath Translation API and Proofreading API, developers can easily access over 10.000 translators & editors and more than 120 different language pairs and integrate into their own system on demand.
 For details check the <a href="http://www.bizeditors.com/en/developers">PHP translation API</a> documentation.
 It takes care of authorization, JSON encoding and decoding and it can do a few more very convenient things.

 <h2>Getting started:</h2>